 As the United States’ largest debt settlement provider, Freedom Debt Relief has worked with upward of 700,000 clients to resolve more than $10 billion in unsecured debt.
 It currently settles about $200 million in debt each month.
 Its process is designed for consumers with at least $15,000 in unsecured debt.

-Debt relief isn’t for everyone, including consumers with smaller debt loads and individuals struggling primarily with collateral-backed obligations like home loans.
+The debt relief option — and working through debt settlement companies like FDR — isn’t for everyone, including consumers with smaller debt loads and individuals struggling primarily with collateral-backed obligations like home loans.
 Because the debt relief process requires enrollees to stop making payments to creditors, it’s virtually certain to lower enrollees’ credit scores in the short term.

 As such, potential enrollees should exhaust less drastic options, such as credit counseling, before proceeding to debt relief.
 And the debt relief process offers no guarantee of success.
 In some cases, Freedom Debt Relief is unable to settle enrolled accounts.

 Still, Freedom Debt Relief offers a potentially life-changing solution for many borrowers with sizable debt.
-Its debt resolution process is easy to understand, professionally managed, and marked by clear communication throughout.
+The debt settlement company’s debt resolution process is easy to understand, professionally managed, and marked by clear communication throughout.

 And its impacts on individual clients outlast its duration.
 According to a Freedom Debt Relief-commissioned study conducted by L. William Seidman Research Institute at Arizona State University, clients who complete the Freedom Debt Relief program are in better financial and emotional health than when they began.

 A longitudinal study commissioned by Freedom Debt Relief quantified the program’s long-term financial and credit benefits, showing a more than five-fold decrease in median unsecured credit balances (from about $28,000 to less than $4,000) and a median FICO score increase of about 150 points during a three-year period.